Living With Endometriosis

 Mar

-A fallen endo sister
+A fallen endo sibling

 The other day, a fellow endo blogger showed me the story you are about to read below.
 It affected me deeply, because I have entertained the same thoughts during the past 24-25 years I have suffered with endometriosis.
 Please read this story.
 I will be posting more about the topic.